MicrosoftDocs/entra-docs/docs/identity/app-provisioning/hr-writeback-issues.md

 **Recommended resolutions**

   Let's say the attribute `telephoneNumber` mapped to SAP SuccessFactors attribute `businessPhoneNumber` may be null or empty in Microsoft Entra ID.
-  * Option 1: Define an expression to check for empty or null values using functions like [IIF](functions-for-customizing-application-data.md#iif), [IsNullOrEmpty](functions-for-customizing-application-data.md#isnullorempty), [Coalesce](functions-for-customizing-application-data.md#coalesce) or [IsPresent](functions-for-customizing-application-data.md#ispresent) and pass a non-blank literal value (example: 000-000-0000 in this case).
+  * Option 1: Define an expression to check for empty or null values using functions like [IIF,](functions-for-customizing-application-data.md#iif) [IsNullOrEmpty,](functions-for-customizing-application-data.md#isnullorempty) [Coalesce,](functions-for-customizing-application-data.md#coalesce) or [IsPresent](functions-for-customizing-application-data.md#ispresent) and pass a nonblank literal value (example: 000-000-0000 in this case).

      `IIF(IsNullOrEmpty([telephoneNumber]),"000-000-0000",[telephoneNumber])`